Of late, it seems that a large percentage of emails I receive through the blog are related to one topic — Abaco’s swimming pigs.

 WHERE EXACTLY ARE THE PIGS?

-They’re located on No Name Cay, a small, uninhabited island just south of Green Turtle Cay.
+They’re located on No Name Cay, a small island just south of Green Turtle Cay.
 Though they roam the entire island, they hang out mainly along the northwest shore of the cay – see a map HERE.

 HOW DID THEY GET THERE?